directus/directus/docs/cloud/glossary.md

 :::

-### Premium Support
+### Basic and Premium Support

-Premium Support could include retainers for development, staff training sessions, guaranteed uptime, and any other common services.
-This is offered for Enterprise Projects and specific terms are set case-by-case.
-Premium Support often includes a private communication channel with team Engineers and guaranteed response times.
+Basic and Premium Support offer direct communication with the Directus Core Team.
+Basic support is included on all Enterprise Projects.
+Premium Support adds 24/7 response times for critical software issues only.

-:::tip Add-on Premium Support
+:::tip Add-on Support

-Looking for Premium Support on a non-Enterprise Project?
+Looking for Basic or Premium Support on a self-hosted Project?
 [Contact Sales](https://directus.io/contact/)

 :::